Investment Policy Brief 15, March 2019

 While the reform process of international investment protection treaties is evolving, it is still at a nascent stage.
 Systemic reforms that would safeguard the sovereign right to regulate and balance the rights and responsibilities of investors would require more concerted efforts on behalf of home and host states of investment in terms of reforming treaties and rethinking the system of dispute settlement.

 Experiences of developing countries reveal that without such systemic reforms, developing countries’ ability to use foreign direct investment for industrialization and development will be impaired.

 The policy brief series is intended as a tool to assist in further dialogue on needed reforms.

 *** The views contained in this brief are attributable to the author/s and do not represent the institutional views of the South Centre or its Member States.

 Download the investment policy brief below:

-This article was tagged: Bilateral Investment Treaties (BITs), Foreign Direct Investment (FDI), Investment Agreement, Investment Law and Policy, Investment Policy Briefs, Investor-State Dispute Settlement (ISDS) System, Responsible Business Conduct (RBC), United Nations Commission on International Trade Law (UNCITRAL)
+This article was tagged: Bilateral Investment Treaties (BITs), Foreign Direct Investment (FDI), Investment Agreement, Investment Law and Policy, Investment Policy Briefs, Investor-State Dispute Settlement (ISDS) System, Reform of the IIA regime, Responsible Business Conduct (RBC), United Nations Commission on International Trade Law (UNCITRAL)